anthonynosek/stator-visual-studies/README.md

 ## Before we go on, explain what Stator is again?

 To put this in simple terms, Stator is portfolio management software.
 Ever seen the movie <a href="http://www.imdb.com/title/tt0094291/">'Wall Street'</a> or <a href="http://www.imdb.com/title/tt0993846/">'The Wolf of Wall Street'</a>?
 Well it's software that can be used by those individuals as well as any other, down-to-earth trader or investor.
-More than likely the people using Stator are more like you and I!
+It's more than likely the people using Stator are more like you and I than Gordon Gekko!

 Visit the website to learn more:
 <a href="http://www.stator-afm.com">Stator AFM website</a>

-And yeah, I am the guy that wrote Stator so <i>send me some love if you don't mind</i>!
+And yeah, I am the human that wrote Stator so <i>send me some love if you don't mind</i>!

 ## Table of contents